AckerlyXu/heima/articles/azure-resource-manager/resource-group-template-functions-resource.md

 }
 ```

-The following example references a storage account that is not deployed in this template, but exists within the same resource group.
+The following example references a storage account that is not deployed in this template.
+The storage account already exists within the same resource group.

 ```json
 {